gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 # Approach
 ### First targeting to solve the mask pred problem independently.
 From the problem statement, it is clear that we need encoder-decoder model.Since its not typical classification problem\
-We need to have prediction image that can be compared to ground truth mask image.So we need upsampling once we derive the basic features.
+We need to have prediction image that can be compared to ground truth mask image.So we need upsampling once we derive the \ basic features.Encoder to extract features and then to restore the original image size in the decoder so that it can classify every pixel in the original image

 ## Dataset